scarf005/Marisa/README.md

 a [re-continued][original] mod for [**Slay the Spire**][sts], which adds **[Marisa Kirisame][marisa]** from Touhou Project as a playable character.

+> [!IMPORTANT]
+>
+> Releases for steam workshop are halted due to mod uploader not recognizing flatpak steam instance.
+Please [download releases from github](https://github.com/scarf005/Marisa/releases) manually until then.

 > [!NOTE]
 >
 > _**Marisa:** Continued_ is a fork of [STS_ThMod_MRS][original-github] mod.
 Credits goes to the original authors.